Last Updated on September 26, 2022

 WHAT DOES MULBERRY LEAF TEA TASTE LIKE?

-As with most herbs, dried mulberry leaves make a tea with a slightly different flavor than tea made with freh leaves.
+As with most herbs, dried mulberry leaves make a tea with a slightly different flavor than tea made with fresh leaves.

 You can combine mulberry leaves with other herbs to alter the flavor.
-Hibiscus, borage, or mint would all pair well with mulberry leaf.
+Hibiscus, borage, or mint would all work well with mulberry leaf tea.

 DOES MULBERRY TREE LEAF TEA HAVE CAFFEINE?